ashleymavericks/todo-cli/README.md

 # Install dependencies & create a virutal environment using pipenv
 pipenv install

-# Enter into the virtualenv
+# Activate the virtual environment
 pipenv shell

 # Run the application